Kwon Alexander: 2015 season

+The Tampa Bay Buccaneers selected Alexander in the fourth round (124th overall) of the 2015 NFL draft.
+The Buccaneers traded their fourth (128th overall) and seventh round (218th overall) picks to the Oakland Raiders in order to move up four spots and select Alexander.
+He was the 11th linebacker drafted in 2015.
 On May 12, 2015, the Buccaneers signed Alexander to a four-year, $2.75 million contract that includes a signing bonus of $478,322.

 Alexander entered training camp, competing for the job as the starting strongside linebacker against Danny Lansanah.
 After performing well, he was moved to middle linebacker to compete for the starting role against veteran Bruce Carter.
 Head coach Lovie Smith named Alexander the starting middle linebacker alongside outside linebackers Lavonte David and Lansanah.

 Alexander made his NFL debut and first NFL start in the season-opener against the Tennessee Titans and recorded five combined tackles and a pass deflection during a 42–14 loss.
 Two weeks later, he recorded ten combined tackles, two pass deflections, and made his first NFL interception off of a pass attempt by Ryan Mallett in a 19–9 road loss to the Houston Texans.
 During Week 5, Alexander made five combined tackles, two pass deflections, and made his first NFL sack on Blake Bortles as the Buccaneers defeated the Jacksonville Jaguars by a score of 38–31.
 Prior to Week 8, Alexander's younger brother, Broderick Taylor, had been murdered just two days prior.
 He started the following game and recorded 11 combined tackles, a forced fumble, a fumble recovery, and an interception during a 23–20 road victory over the Atlanta Falcons.
 His efforts earned him the title of NFC Defensive Player of the Week.
 On December 7, Alexander was given a four-game ban for violating the league's policy on performance-enhancing substances and missed the last four games of the season (Weeks 14–17).

 Alexander finished his rookie year with 93 combined tackles (59 solo), nine pass deflections, three sacks, and two interceptions in 12 games and starts.
-He also had an overall grade of 31.6 from Pro Football Focus.
+He was named to the PFWA All-Rookie Team.
 The Buccaneers finished fourth in the NFC South with a 6–10 record and Lovie Smith was fired at the end of the season.